bohaigt86/coursera-angularjs/README.md

     }, 2000);
   };
   ```
-  If we call addOne() in Angular context, the digest cycle will not be triggered without \$scope.\$digest(), as Angular is not aware of what's happening.
+  If we call addOne() in AngularJS context, the digest cycle will not be triggered without \$scope.\$digest(), as AngularJS is not aware of what's happening.

   Instead of calling $digest() directly, here's a better way of doing it: